hemarishi/F.L.A.M.E.S-game-Coded-in-C/README.md

 ■ Enemy;
 ■ Siblings.
 The F.L.A.M.E.S game is actually a compatibility analysis that reveals to what extent the relationship between two persons can go, defining that into 6 simple words.
-The algorithm is simply striking through letters
+The algorithm is simply striking through letters.